SkiFire13/master-thesis/chapters/background.typ

   Given a set $X$, the pair $(2^X, subset.eq)$ is a complete lattice.
 ]

+// TODO: Image example of powerset lattice

 #definition("basis")[
   Let $(L, sub)$ be a lattice.
 A basis is a subset $B_L subset.eq L$ such that all elements of $L$ can be defined by joining subsets of the basis, that is $forall l in L. l = join { b in B_L | b sub l }$.
 ]

+// TODO: Image example of basis of non-powerset

 #example("basis of powerset")[
   Given a set $X$, a basis of the poset $(2^X, subset.eq)$ is the set of singletons $B_(2^X) = { {x} | x in X }$.